-2nd Offense: Restorative practice, continued education on safety, lunch detention(1-5) and student notifies parent.
+2nd Offense: Restorative practice, continued education on safety, lunch detention (1-5) or loss of recess (1-5)

+and student notifies parent.

 3rd Offense: Parent conference to address behavior and safety plan developed.

 4th Offense: Up to five (5) days in or out of school suspension, student notifies parent and possible police contact.